TheGameCreators/FPS-Creator-Classic/readme.txt

- or the string "collision", "melee", "indirect", "flak" or "falling". or X= the slot number the weapon is carried in. plrdamagemult=x where x is a multiplier for the current damage caused by the player.
+ or the string "collision", "melee", "indirect", "flak" or "falling". or X= the slot number the weapon is carried in. plrdamagemult=x where x is a multiplier for the current damage caused by the player. plrnotzoomed (condition) - returns true if player is not zoomed plrnotrunning (condition) - returns true if player is not running plrnotjumping (condition) - returns true if player is not jumping plrnotcrouched (condition) - returns true if player is not crouched

 V1.1.8
 ------